 Knit Stretch Reductions – Pant Slopers

-This lesson will teach you how to convert your basic pant sloper it into a series of knit pant slopers.
+This lesson will teach you how to convert your basic pant sloper into a series of knit pant slopers.
 We start by using the pant sloper that was drafted in our lesson on how to draft a Basic Pant Sloper.
 Then we convert it into a basic Stable Knit pant sloper.
-We will demonstrate how draft a series of knit pant slopers, one for each of the fabric stretch categories: Moderate Stretch, 2-Way Stretch, Super Stretch and Ribbed Knit stretch.
+We will demonstrate how to draft a series of knit pant slopers, one for each of the fabric stretch categories: Moderate Stretch, 2-Way Stretch, Super Stretch and Ribbed Knit stretch.
 As part of our knit series, this lesson builds on information learned in our lessons entitled: Intro to Knit Fabrics, Knit Fabric Principles and Knit Stretch Reductions:Torso Slopers.

 You can design all types of knit garments using many different types of stretch fabrics when you create your library of knit blocks for sleeves, skirts, pants and torso slopers.